StateSmith/StateSmith/docs/drawio.md

-# Creating Diagrams with draw.io
+# Creating State Machines with draw.io

 StateSmith can work with regular draw.io diagrams, but we recommend loading our custom draw.io plugin.
 It adds some very useful features.